 The Royal Palace of Turin, Palazzo Reale

+The Royal Palace of Turin is also known as Palazzo Reale and is among the most important Savoy's palaces.
+Its architecture was highly modernized by Christine Marie of France in the 17th century.
 The work on the palace was done by Filippo Juvarra.
 The site where the palace is located once belonged to the Bishops Palace in Turin.
-From this location the Duke had the benefit of monitoring both the entrances to the city, the Pretoria and the Palatine gates.
+From this location, the Duke had the benefit of monitoring both the entrances to the city, the Pretoria and the Palatine gates.
 The older palace was abandoned.
 It had once been the residence of the Viceroys of France which were appointed after Savoy was captured in 1536.

-Palazzo Vecchio which was located opposite the old Bishops palace was later taken up by the larger Ducal Palace.
+Palazzo Vecchio which was located opposite the old bishops' palace was later taken up by the larger Ducal Palace.

-Palazzo Madame e Casaforte degli Acaja
+Palazzo Madama e Casaforte degli Acaja

 Castello del Valentino